paul-norman/go-template-manager/BASICS.md

 Hello {{ $test }} <!-- Hello Bob -->
 ```

 These are limited to the current file context unless specifically passed in to another template / block.
+If they are defined in a sub-block, they will not be available in parent contexts.

 ### Global Variables